ChristineKitchens/Pewlett_Hackard_Analysis/README.md

     GROUP BY d.dept_name, rt.title
     ORDER BY dept_name, COUNT(rt.title) DESC;
     ```
+    - While all departments will need to fill several thousand job positions, the top three hardest hit departments will be Development, Production, and Sales (37,508, 32,574, and 23,524. respectively).
   - Further, while the requested deliverables separately analyzed the number of employees retiring and the number eligible employees for the mentorship program, it's critical to compare these two numbers directly.
 Given the disparity between the magnitude of employees reaching retirement age versus eligible mentors, directly comparing the groups across a departmental and title level will help identify where shortfalls are greatest.
     ```
     -- Use information in mentorship_eligibility table to create